 Along these same lines, if you have a subject you’d like photographed, I am available for commissioned shoots.
 Sorry, but I don’t do weddings.

-For a price quote as to licensing fees or commissioned shoots, please leave a comment below with your email address.
+For a price quote as to licensing fees or commissioned shoots, please contact me via email (tom@ this website’s URL).

 Thanks!